-The water services on City Project 18-06 are copper pipe, built in the 1950s.
-The water services of City Project 17-06 are copper pipe, placed in 1965.
-Copper pipe is a good material for water services, so these two areas are not a concern to the City's Engineering Department.
+The water services of City Project 19-06 are copper and the watermain was placed in 1965.
+Copper is a good material for water services, so this area is not a concern.

-The water service material on City Project 18-01 varies from either lead or galvanized steel lines, placed in the 1920s & 1930s to brand new copper or pex lines that are installed today.
+The water service material on City Project 19-01 varies from either lead or galvanized steel, placed in the 1920s & 1930s to brand new copper or pex lines that are installed today.
 The lead and galvanized steel water services are a concern.
-Lead water services present health risks and are always removed and should always be replaced when encountered within the public right of way.
+Lead water services present health risks and are always removed.
+Lead water services should always be replaced when encountered within the public right of way.
 Lead pipe was commonly used for water services until the late 1920's (and again for a short period during World War II) when galvanized steel became the preferred material.
 Galvanized steel pipes are preferably to lead pipe for water services, but they were found to corrode relatively quickly.
 Due to corrosion, galvanized water services become brittle and lose their durability.
-By 1960, with soft copper pipe readily available, galvanized steel pipe became outdated and fell out of use.
-By 2017, a typical galvanized steel water service will have become quite brittle and should not be reasonably expected to withstand the vibration associated with street construction.
+By 1960, with soft copper readily available, galvanized steel became outdated and fell out of use.
+A typical galvanized steel water service (placed in the 1920s and 1930s) will have become quite brittle in 2019 and should not be reasonably expected to withstand the vibration associated with street construction.

 To date, approximately ten properties are assumed to have a shared water service line.
 Per State of Minnesota Plumbing Code, all homes need to have an individual water service line.
-We intend to correct these code discrepancies during the project by extending new services from the water main, and by adding watermain on 8th and 9th Streets.
+We intend to correct these code discrepancies during the project by extending new services from the water main, and by adding watermain on Seventh Street and Morehead Avenue.
 If correcting the discrepancy requires work on private property, we will work with the property owner and attempt to make the new service connection.
 There may be situations where a new connection cannot be completed without extraordinary costs.
 In that type of situation the property owner will need to agree to bear the additional costs or undertake the work independent of the public project.

-The City Council adopted a special assessment rate (Appendix A), to assist property owners with replacement of lead or galvanized water services.
+City staff recommends a special assessment rate to assist property owners with replacement of lead or galvanized water services.
 In response to durability and public health concerns, we propose to replace the lead or galvanized pipe with copper under the road, between the watermain and the curbstop.
-The City will share the cost of water service upgrades with property owners.
+Similar to last year, the City will share the cost of water service upgrades with property owners.
 Property owners' cost will be capped at \$1,200 for the portion of work from the watermain to the curb stop.
 At the curbstop, City staff will evaluate the private water service on the other side of the curbstop.
 If a galvanized or lead water service is observed entering the house, we will encourage the property owner to consider replacing with copper.
 If other problems are discovered during replacing the water service line, the property owner might have the option to have this work (between the curb stop and the house) performed by the City's contractor on a time and materials basis, at the property owner's expense.